 Of course each person will have their own reason for not following the fall protection procedures that are in place for a facility.
 No matter what these reasons are, however, a company is responsible for making sure that all employees follow the established processes.

 If one or more people aren’t following the rules, there must be consequences to help get everyone doing the right thing.
 This will not only help keep them safe, but will also help to avoid any citations or fines from OSHA or other regulatory organizations.

 Many facilities are actually out of compliance because they don’t want to invest the money in getting all the required personal protection equipment.
-Having safety harnesses (similar to the Miller Harnesses), railings and other items that can help keep people who are working high above the ground can be quite expensive.
+Having safety harnesses, railings and other items that can help keep people who are working high above the ground can be quite expensive.

 This is especially true for companies that work in many different locations, such as construction crews.
 Coming up with the right safety gear for each situation can be very costly.
 The fact is, however, that if the right equipment is not available, the company will end up having to pay high fees and penalties.